ggioko/dreams-backend/README.md

 ## Change Log

  * 22/02: Please note, while `channel_leave`, `channel_addowner`, `channel_removeowner` are included in `channel.py` during iteration 1, you are **not** required to implement these as part of iteration 1 (they are also not included in the interface table until iteration 2).
+ * 24/02: In section 7, changed "Code and report due" to "Due date" to avoid confusion
+ * 24/02: Renamed "Interface (Iteration 1)" to "Iteration 1" to avoid confusing students who missed the part of section 3 saying you don't need to implement the entire interface.
+The interface in section 6 covers topics broader than iteration 1.
+ * 24/02: Updated the description of `auth_login_v1` to state "and returns their `auth_user_id` value".
+Removing the use of token as it has been confusing.
 ## Contents

   1. Aims